 - 1. Pursue collaborations in healthcare delivery research by developing analytic reports for the State, and exploring a collaboration with IBM and other partners. - 2.
-Better align the College, the University and Fletcher Allen by maximizing engagement of of the University of Vermont Medical Group, utilizing the Fletcher Allen Partners network to advance education and research, and partnering to significantly increase philanthropy. - 3.
-Develop education on teamwork, technology and population science with Fletcher Allen and the College of Nursing and Health Sciences to train the health care providers of the future.
+Better align the College, the University and Fletcher Allen by maximizing engagement of the University of Vermont Medical Group, utilizing the Fletcher Allen Partners network to advance education and research, and partnering to significantly increase philanthropy. - 3.
+Develop education on teamwork, technology and population science with Fletcher Allen and the College of Nursing and Health Sciences to train the health care providers of the future. - 4.
+Review and renew governance documents by establishing cyclical review process and examining the Faculty Handbook, College of Medicine Bylaws, Faculty Standards, and other key College of Medicine documents and practices including the governance and authority between Departments and Centers. - 5.
+Grow philanthropic income by integrating College of Medicine priorities into the University capital campaign, restructuring the relationship with Fletcher Allen, recruiting additional fundraisers, and appointing College of Medicine philanthropists to UVM Foundation. - 6.
+Better align the College, the University and Fletcher Allen by setting regular meetings of the CEO, President and Dean.